|« PreviousNext »|

 CloudFront forwards HTTP or HTTPS requests to the origin server based on the following:

-The protocol of the request that the end user sends to CloudFront, either HTTP or HTTPS.
+The protocol of the request that the viewer sends to CloudFront, either HTTP or HTTPS.

 The value of the Origin Protocol Policy field in the CloudFront console or, if you're using